 On Monday 18 January 2021, the Australian Collaborators in Feminist Theologies and University of Divinity partnered with Brave Network and SOGICE Survivors to present a webinar entitled Conversion Practices Prohibition Bill: A Community Briefing, bringing together theologians, academics, policy experts and survivors to hear what conversion practices are, an overview of this legislation, a theological response, and how to be an effective advocate.

-Speakers include: Cath McKinney, Robyn Whitaker, Beth Barnett, Abanob Saad, Nicole Mugford, Patrick McIvor, Nathan Despott and Alix Butler.
+The webinar was hosted by Chris Csabs and Katecia Taylor and speakers included: Cath McKinney, Robyn Whitaker, Beth Barnett, Nicole Mugford, Patrick McIvor, Nathan Despott and Alix Butler, with over 80 attending.

 The organisers have made available to resources for you and your communities to promote an informed understanding of the Bill and it’s aims and obligations.

 Excerpts from the event

 Genesis 1 is a part of the bible that is often referenced in support of biological ascensionism, that is a binary construct that God intended us as either male or female and nothing else, yet this is not what Genesis 1 says.

 Genesis 1 is a poetic way of talking about the created order.
 It sets up these sharp contrasts, God made dry land and sea, there’s moisture and dryness, there’s birds that fly and there’s animals that creep, there’s darkness and light.